-A Maryland bridge should not damage your teeth because the dentist does not need to remove any enamel from your adjacent teeth like they would with a typical dental bridge.
-Maryland bridges are better for your teeth than many other dental alternatives because of the minimal damage done.
+A Maryland bridge should not damage your teeth because the dentist does not need to remove any enamel from your adjacent teeth.
+Maryland bridges are better for your teeth than many other dental alternatives.

 If a Maryland bridge is an option for you, the bridge should last you at least several years.
-Some bridges can last up to 15 years, but they will last about a decade with proper care on average.
+Some bridges can last up to 15 years, but they will last about a decade with proper care.

 Cantilever bridges require the reshaping of just a single abutment tooth (supporting tooth).
 A Maryland bridge has thin metal “wings” that attach to the back of your teeth.